-She decides to go with the flow.
-She ends up having a delicious homemade pasta dinner, a few glasses of wine, and hooks up with the new fiance she met like an hour ago, and then she wakes up on her couch back in the present timeline.
+She decided to go with the flow & ends up having a delicious homemade pasta dinner, a few glasses of wine, and hooks up with her new fiance she met like an hour ago, and then she wakes up on her couch back in the present timeline.

 She doesn’t get distracted with all of that until she meets the same man who appeared in her vision long ago.

 The story revolves around a woman’s relationship with her best friend and boyfriend.
-It reads as a relaxing beach read, but with enough depth to keep one’s attention.
-There’s a lot of discussion concerning cancer and a little bit of discussion regarding death and loss.
+It reads as a relaxing beach read, but with enough depth to pique someone’s interest.
+There’s a lot of discussion concerning cancer and a little bit regarding death and loss.
 That, alone, kept me interested in this story.

-Besides that, IN FIVE YEARS is about a girl living with her boyfriend and looking forward to marrying him.
+Besides that, it is about a girl living with her boyfriend and looking forward to marrying him.
 But there is that dream, a strong feeling that makes the story stand out.
 In addition, it relates the story of friendship over a few years and how cancer changes their lives.
-It left you crying as you have your relatives succumbed to cancer.
+It leaves you crying a lot have as you have your relatives succumbed to cancer.

 In this novel, I found the characters poorly drawn.
 Both leads (Aaron Gregory and David) seem to exist only concerning the women.
 Dannie and Bella’s friendship was so over-dramatized that it overshadowed other characters, but In the end, it takes your attention and draws you in, which is very well done.

 How would I Rate the Book?
 In Five Years by Rebecca Serle